abtaudio/nimRum/README.md

 source ~/.local/bin/virtualenvwrapper.sh
 export VIRTUALENVWRAPPER_ENV_BIN_DIR=bin

 Login/Logout OR source ~/.bashrc

 mkvirtualenv testPyNimRum

 workon testPyNimRum

 deactivate

 # Getting involved
-I myself do not have the possibility to give unlimited support to whatever question.
-If anyone like this to the level they would like to help others to install, improve the scripts, improve documentation, moderate some chat/forum, or in any other way get involved, then this is in line with what I want.
+It is not possible to get unlimited support to whatever question from AbtAudio.
+If anyone like this to the level they would like to help others to install, improve the scripts, improve documentation, moderate some chat/forum, or in any other way get involved, then those questions will be prioritized.
 BR,
 www.abtaudio.tech

 ## TODO

-* Find all remaining bugs, specially those from my latest refactoring =)
+* Find all remaining bugs

+* Improve installation instruction and PyPi package?

 * Replace libNimRumAlsaCapture_py.so
     This is a library used to capture samples from an audio input and provide raw sample data for transmission.
 This has nothing to do with what AbtAudio focus on.